 So, what is this thing, really?

 Think of it as a helpful translator.
-Instead of you having to learn Jira's specific query language (JQL), you just ask a question in normal, everyday language.
-For example, instead of struggling to write something like "project = "Mobile" AND status = "Unresolved" AND assignee = currentUser()", you can just type, “Show me all my unresolved issues in the mobile project.”
+Instead of you having to master Jira's specific query language (JQL), you just ask a question in normal, everyday language.
+For example, instead of writing a manual query like "project = 'Mobile' AND status = 'Unresolved' AND assignee = currentUser()", you can just type, “Show me all my unresolved issues in the mobile project.”

 The AI does the heavy lifting, translating your plain English into the code Jira understands and then fetching the results.
 It works the same way in Confluence, digging through pages, blogs, and documents to give you a straight answer to a question like, "What is our Q4 marketing budget?"
-This way, you get the info you need instead of just a list of links to sort through.
-Atlassian calls it "asking like a human," which is a pretty good summary.
+This helps you get the info you need quickly.
+Atlassian calls it "asking like a human," which highlights how the platform is becoming even more approachable.

 Key features of Atlassian Intelligence search using natural language in Jira and Confluence

-Atlassian Intelligence is designed to make finding information within its own world a lot smoother.
-It brings a few key skills to the table that lower the technical bar and help speed up your day-to-day work.
+Atlassian Intelligence is designed to make finding information within its ecosystem a lot smoother.
+It brings a few key skills to the table that help speed up your day-to-day work and make the platform more accessible.

-For anyone who uses Jira, the biggest win here is the ability to sidestep JQL entirely.
-This opens up Jira search to project managers, marketers, and other team members who need to find specific issues but don't have the time or desire to learn a query language.
+For anyone who uses Jira, a big benefit is the ability to generate JQL results naturally.
+This opens up Jira search to project managers, marketers, and other team members who need to find specific issues quickly.

 You can ask for things like: